Photo by Juan Martin Maccione

 The objective for which this fort was built at this place and for which it was maintained is to prevent European enemies from putting up a fort on this side of the island and then contact the king of Kandy and from having communications with him through Kottiyarama (now Somapura Seruvila area).

-This fort was captured by a Dutch fleet under Admiral Westerwold in 1639.
-Not until 1665 was a new fort built here by the Dutch defend against the advancements of the British and the French.
+This fort was captured by a Dutch fleet under Admiral Westerwold in 1639 and then handed over to Kandyan forces for destruction in 1643 (Nelson, 1984).
+Not until 1665 was a new fort built here by the Dutch to defend against the advancements of the British and the French.

-In 1672, the year when the Dutch Republic was attacked by France, Britain, and two German states, the French captured Trincomalee and later they occupied Batticaloa.
-In 1672, Baldaeus states that the Dutch had relinquished this fort and re-built this fort several times mainly due the war with Britain.
+In 1672, the year when the Dutch Republic was attacked by France, Britain, and two German states, the French captured Trincomalee and later occupied Batticaloa.
+In 1672, Baldaeus states that the Dutch had relinquished this fort and rebuilt this fort several times mainly due to the war with Britain.
 However soon the French were forced to leave.
 Trincomalee was important for its large all-season secure harbor.

-In late 18th century Trincomalee traded hands once more with the French capturing it again and later handing back to the VOC at the Peace of Paris in 1784.
-In 1795 it was taken over by the British, and remained a British garrison till 1948.
+In 1795 the fort of Trincomalee was taken over by the British and remained a British garrison till 1948.
 Coastal artillery guns were added during the two World Wars.
 Today it remains garrisoned by a detachment of the Sri Lanka Army accessible to visitors.

 Fort Fredrick is open to the public and one of the main attractions of Trincomalee, the Koneswaram Temple lies inside this fort.